peeyush99/POR2DTA/README.md

 # POR2DTA
-This repository includes the r script that convert Portable SPSS format dataset to STATA compatible DTA format
+This repository includes the R script that convert Portable SPSS format dataset to STATA compatible DTA format keeping the column labels preserved.